 I’d say this was a good ”fakeaway”recipe but i actually think its better than any takeaway I’ve had!
 I’m biased and I don’t really care!
 The list of ingredients below looks extensive but there’s a fair bit you’ll probably find in your cupboards anyway- ketchup, soy, honey, peanut butter.
 Fresh ingredients include the chicken, broccoli and pak choi As well as garlic and ginger (although I love the easy pastes you can keep in your fridge!).

 Technically this is a one pot dish and once you’ve prepped the raw ingredients and the two sauces, the whole dish pulls together in less than 15 minutes.
 Cook the chicken first, then the greens and then whack the noodles in with that yummy peanut sauce and you’re good to go!

-We’ve also made this dish with salmon instead of chicken and I think it would work well with prawns too.
-Go all out and have a mix of chicken and prawns! either way, I really don’t think you’ll be disappointed.
+I've also made this dish with salmon instead of chicken and I think it would work well with prawns or even some tofu.
+Go all out and have a mix!
+Either way, I really don’t think you’ll be disappointed.